 If you would like to move your appointment please contact us at least two working days before the original appointment date.

-Please note that you are not required to apply for citizenship through the Nationality Checking Service, nor to apply for your passport at the same time.
-The choice is yours.
+Please remember that you are not required to apply for citizenship through the Nationality Checking Service, nor to apply for your passport at the same time.

 The final requirement for anyone who becomes a new British citizen is to attend a citizenship ceremony.
 This ceremony marks the end of a long journey for people from many parts of the world, and is both a celebration of their new status as British citizens and a warm welcome from the local community.
 In Peterborough, these ceremonies are organised by Peterborough Register Office.